vajjhala/equihash/README.md

 Equihash is based on the generalised birthday problem whose solution is given by Wagner's algorithm

 The user is asked to provide the the parameters n, k and d.
 Where n is the length of the bit string.
 2^k are the number of hashes that are XORed to zero.
-And d is difficulty filter.
+And d is the difficulty filter.

 Install the Go package and simply run the binary as: `equihash ‐n 48 ‐k 5 ‐d 5` to see the program in action.